-Michigan Paralegal Career Guide
+Michigan Paralegal Career and Salary Guide

 Table of Contents:

 - How to Become a Paralegal in Michigan

 - Paralegal Certification

 Since there are no statewide requirements for Michigan paralegal certification, individuals may take a number of different paths to becoming a paralegal.
 The most common route to a paralegal career is completing an education paired with experience.
 Experience may come from in-school internships or through on-the-job training as a legal assistant or entry-level paralegal.